Today, we’ll take a closer look at the “Chase Freedom credit card,” which is probably the card issuer’s most popular credit card at the moment.

 And with so many opportunities to get bonus cash, along with the numerous redemption options available, it’s hard to beat this credit card.

-However, the rotating cash back categories can be a bit of a drag, especially if the chosen categories don’t appeal to you.
+At the same time, the rotating cash back categories can be a bit of a drag, especially if the chosen categories don’t appeal to you.
+And the cash back limits are pretty weak, as mentioned.

 So it’ll probably make sense to carry an everyday cash back credit card to supplement the Freedom card.
 Options include the American Express Blue Cash card or the Bank of America Cash Rewards credit card.
 Both offer cash back year-round without the need to sign-up.